ShilpaThomas980/my-first-repo/README.md

 # my-first-repo
-My First Project using Github
+This is my First Project using Github!